-The Effect of Sunglasses on Eye Health
+The Importance of Sunglasses for Eye Health

 For over 20 years, Dr. Jade and Dr. Dave has provided professional vision care to Lloydminster including routine eye exams and emergency eye care services.
 At our Eye Expression Optical outlet, we also stock a variety of fashionable frames for men, women, teens, and children.